Skip to content

 You can see that each tag service on your client has a separate section.
 If you add the PTR, that will get a new box too.
 A new client is set to get all tags for 'downloader tags' service.
 Things can get much more complicated.
 Have a play around with the options here as you figure things out.
 Most of the controls have tooltips or longer explainers in sub-dialogs, so don't be afraid to try things.

 It is easy to get tens of thousands of tags by downloading this way.
 Different sites offer different kinds and qualities of tags, and the client's downloaders (which were designed by me, the dev, or a user) may parse all or only some of them.
 Many users like to just get everything on offer, but others only ever want, say, creator, series, and character tags.
-If you feel brave, click that 'all tags' button, which will take you into hydrus's advanced 'tag filter', which allows you to select which of the incoming list of tags will be added.
+Once you feel comfortable with tags, try clicking that 'adding: all tags' button, which will take you into hydrus's advanced 'tag filter', which allows you to select which of the incoming tags will be added.

 Warning